jetpackpilots/IBView/README.md

 - The IBView base class cannot be used as a view class directly in Interface Builder, instead IBView subclasses should always be used.
 - All IBView subclasses need to explicitly declare themselves as IBDesignable even though the base IBView class already does.
 - For **Mac** apps, `'@loader_path/../Frameworks'` (including the quotes) needs to be added as an additional path to the `Runpath Search Paths` build setting.

+*Those issues do not exist when IBView is installed manually.*

 ## Projects Using IBView